Laguardia, Álava: History

+In the Middle Ages, Laguardia had a Jewish community that maintained two synagogues, known as the Old and the New.
+Following the expulsion of the Jews from Spain by the Catholic Monarchs in 1492, the church of St. Mary requested one of the synagogues and an adjoining house, which the Crown granted and allowed to be sold to finance repairs to the church.

 Economy

 As mentioned above, the core of the economy in Laguardia focuses on the world of viticulture (grape growing, winemaking and wine industry).
 Laguardia is the capital of one of the most famous wine regions of Spain, Rioja Alavesa.
 Additionally, both in Laguardia and its surroundings, a wine known as the Denominación de Origen Calificada Rioja which is useful to distinguish particular vines produces in some specific regions.